Common Name(s): Tzalam, Caribbean Walnut, Sabicu, False Tamarind

 Grain/Texture: Straight grain with an open, uniform texture.
 Medium luster.

-Endgrain: Diffuse-porous; medium pores in no specific arrangement; solitary and radial multiples of 2-3; gums and heartwood deposits occasionally present; growth rings distinct; rays not visible without lens; parenchyma vasicentric, aliform (lozenge), confluent, and banded (marginal).
+Endgrain: Diffuse-porous; large pores in no specific arrangement, few to very few; solitary and radial multiples of 2-3; heartwood deposits occasionally present; narrow rays not visible without lens, normal spacing; parenchyma vasicentric, lozenge, confluent, and banded (marginal).

 Rot Resistance: Reported to be very durable, and also resistant to most insect attacks.